-What image do you want to convey to the public and to tribal members?
-Who needs to have input into the project, how to we make sure that those voices are heard, and how we can meld all of those influences into a thoughtful and solution that not only provides the necessary building space and site amenities, but also incorporates the bigger picture goals and values and of the tribe so that the project is meaningful for generations to come?’
+“We had the opportunity to say ‘Let’s take a step back and think about what you really want this project to be,'” Holuby said.
+“What image do you want to convey to the public and to tribal members?
+Who needs to have input; how do we make sure that those voices are heard, and how we can meld all of those influences into a thoughtful solution that provides the necessary building space and site amenities, plus meets the bigger picture goals and values of the tribe, so that the project is meaningful for generations to come?’

-At those early meetings, I’m sure that none of us realized how large and important this project would eventually become.”
+“At those early meetings, I’m sure that none of us realized how large and important this project would eventually become,” he added.

 Major growth needs a master plan

 “As a Principal, I try to be the voice of the client when working with others at our firm to produce a master plan,” Holuby said.
 “Typically large groups of stakeholders are involved, and we interview each one.
-Different stakeholders can have different opinions.
+Different stakeholders frequently have different opinions.
 We really pride ourselves on factoring in each stakeholder’s input, combining this with our insight and experience, and synthesizing it into a plan everyone is happy with.”

-Helping the Choctaws plan their Path Forward
+Helping the Choctaws Plan Their Path Forward

-After Holuby and his team met with tribal leadership, FSB presented a detailed plan to the Choctaws called “The Path Forward”, which packaged the initial goals for the project and defined the process for gathering all of the information needed, completing the necessary studies and analyses, exploring the options, developing the concepts and gaining the appropriate approvals to create the master plan.
+After Holuby and his team met with tribal leadership, FSB presented a detailed plan to the Choctaws called “The Path Forward,” which packaged the initial goals for the project and defined the process for gathering all of the information needed, completing the necessary studies and analyses, exploring the options, developing the concepts and gaining the appropriate approvals to create the master plan.